Vonetta McGee: Personal life and death

 McGee was in a live-in relationship with actor Max Julien from 1974 to 1977.
 They starred together in the 1974 film Thomasine & Bushrod.

 She wanted to focus on writing and filmmaking but she was facing an ongoing battle with Hodgkin's Lymphoma, and took a break to focus on her health in the late 1970s and early 1980s.
 The 1984 film Repo Man marked her return to the screen.

 She met Carl Lumbly on the set of Cagney & Lacey and married him in 1986.
-They had one child, Brandon, born in 1988.
+They had one child, born in 1988.
 The couple were spokespeople for the American Lung Association.

 McGee was diagnosed with cancer in 2001, and Lumbly became her primary caregiver.
-McGee died of cardiac arrest on July 9, 2010, at the age of 65.
+McGee died of cardiac arrest on July 9, 2010, aged 65.